CONTRIBUTING ART & WRITING

 RQ

 is a quarterly print-only journal of art and ideas from Philadelphia, but more than anything it’s a network of people, and you’re welcome to join that intentional community.
-Please familiarize yourself with our philosophy by taking the time to watch the video remarks at our launch party and/or getting yourself a copy of the magazine.* You can also read excerpts of all articles online.
+Please familiarize yourself with our philosophy by taking the time, ideally, to read the magazine.* You can also read excerpts of all articles online.

 We currently have more subscribers outside of Pennsylvania than in it, so please know you’re writing for a national audience.